Ryu-Ackerman/Ryu-Ackerman/README.md

 ### 🖥️ About Me

-I'm a Backend developer looking for project ideas and people to collaborate with, currently building with Python, Django and Django Rest Framework.
+I'm a Backend developer looking for project ideas and people to collaborate with, currently building with Python, Django, Django Rest Framework and PostgreSQL.

 ---